watson-developer-cloud/assistant-web-chat-service-desk-starter/src/incontact/webChat/README.md

 # NICE inContact Integration Example

-This is a functioning service desk integration between Watson Assistant and NICE inContact.
+This is a functioning service desk integration between watsonx Assistant and NICE inContact.

 **Important:**  This is a reference implementation that provides an example of a fully functional integration.
 Make any necessary changes and perform robust testing before deploying this integration in production.